CharlesGouldmann/prototype-seed/README.md

 by Philip Walton: http://philipwalton.com/articles/css-architecture/

 It goes into depth about what good CSS architecture is and how to use the BEM syntax.
-Klean has written a short introduction in Danish as well (https://en.bem.info/methodology/quick-start/)
+The following is a short introduction to the BEM methodology (https://en.bem.info/methodology/quick-start/)

 __Additional best practices:__
 - Never use ID's for styling.
 They are more specific than Classes and you will potentional end in CSS specification hell.
 - Strive to only have one level of selecters. __NEVER__ do something like `.foo .bar > .qaz a.li {}`.
 It's too specific and it's not possible to reuse such a selector anywhere else.
 - margin-top and padding-top should never be used.
 By only spacing from the bottom, we eliminate a potential spacing conflict.
+- Although tempting try not to create multiple element levels: `Block__Element__Element`.
+This only leads to tangled code and future frustration.

 ## JS